andreachan316/CPSCAssignment3/README.md

 While there was some element of luck involved in surviving, it seems some groups of people were more likely to survive than others.

-In this challenge, we ask you to build a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).
+In this challenge, we build a predictive model that answers the question: “what sorts of people were more likely to survive?”
+By using passenger data (i e name, age, gender, socio-economic class, etc).

-The Dataset was given and we need to download the titanic.csv file from our assignment folder.

 Here are three possible hypotheses that we can define with this dataset: